activeloopai/snark-doc/README.md

 ```
 $ snark start --pod_id  kagglepod  --pod_type tensorflow  -g 2
 ```
 tensorflow pod has TF version 1.8.0 with cuda 9 , cudnn 7 in python3 and keras frontend. -g 2 means 2 GPUs.
 You will directly login to your pod.
+You will have sudo access with password admin.
+We use key-based ssh authentication and block password login to your pod so no need to worry about the weak password.

 Other available pod types:
  - **pytorch**: pytorch version 0.4.0 with cuda 9, cudnn 7 in python 3.
 Caffe2 is also installed in the pod